nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 * Geographical information such as address and search etc..
-* Demographic profile of patients the service is available to
+* Demographic profile of patients the service is available for
 * The comissioning footprint of the service, for example
   * GP Practices that patients have to be registered to in order to use the service
-* The clinical needs that the servie will meet, for exampled
+* The clinical needs that the servie will meet, for example:
   * symptoms
   * timeframes
-* Referal endpoint information for example:
+* Referal endpoint information, for example:
   * URL's
   * Document format

-The aspect of this that is key for direct booking is how a specific service will relate to a CareConect Schedule resource on a particular system.
+The aspect of that is key for direct booking is how a specific service will relate to a CareConect Schedule resource on a particular system.

 Please note that in the example below, many irrelevent details are simplefied or skipped.
 Also the technical details of the API messaging interactions are omitted.
 This is explained in detail <a href="https://queticodigital.github.io/docs-uec-appts-dev/fs_workflow.html" target="_blank">here</a>.